TheLocust3/full-stack-rails-boilerplate/README.md

 ### Production Setup
 To run the simple HTTP server, in `deploy/start_server.sh` uncomment `systemctl restart rails.service` (do the same in `deploy/stop_server.rb`)

 Running the full Nginx HTTPS server is more complicated.
-First you need to obtain an HTTPS certificate for your domain:
+First you need to obtain an HTTPS certificate for your domain and setup Nginx:
 `sudo certbot certonly --nginx -d example.com -d www.example.com`

+This will generate your certificate, and create an a configuration file for Nginx that can be found at `/etc/nginx/sites-available/default`.
+To configure it for your domain, replace this file with `deploy/nginx` in the repository and replace `EXAMPLE` with your domain.
+Make sure that both `Nginx.service` and 'rails.service' are running and the server should work with HTTPS.

 ### Terraform Setup
 To use Terraform, open `terraform.tf` and change the variables name, username, and provider to your custom values.
 Make a note of the name, this will be used for CodeDeploy setup.